typelevel/fs2/docs/guide.md

 res23: List[Int] = List(1, 1, 2, 2, 3, 3, 42, 42)
 ```

 Regardless of how a `Stream` is built up, each operation takes constant time.
-So `p ++ p2` takes constant time, regardless of whether `p` is `Stream.emit(1)` or it's a huge stream with millions of elements and lots of embedded effects.
-Likewise with `p.flatMap(f)` and `onError`, which we'll see in a minute.
-The runtime of these operations do not depend on the structure of `p`.
+So `s ++ s2` takes constant time, regardless of whether `s` is `Stream.emit(1)` or it's a huge stream with millions of elements and lots of embedded effects.
+Likewise with `s.flatMap(f)` and `onError`, which we'll see in a minute.
+The runtime of these operations do not depend on the structure of `s`.

 ### Error handling